Beth holding healthy new year resolutions

 Think about filling your plate with a high-quality diet, full of whole foods like veggies and clean protein.

-One of my clients shared with me that her past new year’s resolution was to eat a fresh herb once a day.
+One of my clients shared with me that her past New Year’s resolution was to eat a fresh herb once a day.

 What a tiny, yet doable idea!
 Herbs are so nutrient dense and can support mast cells!